He4thcl1ff/chess-cmd/README.md

 # chess-cmd
-Python based chess simulator on the command line
+Python based chess simulator for the command line